You've decided to make a baby quilt because, duh, new parents love receiving them and quilters love making them! But how big should you make yours?

-The good news is that there isn't one size you must adhere to.
+Honestly, there isn't one size that you must adhere to.
 Your baby quilt can be as big or small as you like!
-But if you're looking for some guidance, we're here for you.
+That said, these are the common sizes many quilters refer to when pulling together their own projects.

 30" x 30"

 This size is perfect for newborns.
-Although it won't wrap around baby forever (sounds like a good excuse to make another quilt!), it can have a second life as a play mat or a carry-along, just-in-case blankie.
-One of the best parts of making a 30" square quilt?
-You only need 1 yard of fabric for the backing, 30" x 30" quilts are a seriously cost-effective creation.
+Although it won't wrap around baby forever (sounds like a good excuse to make another quilt!), it can have a second life as a play mat or just-in-case blankie that goes on road trips and picnics.
+Oh, and since you only need one yard of fabric for the backing, 30" x 30" quilts are a seriously cost-effective creation.

 30" x 40"

-For those who prefer a rectangular size, this longer quilt gives baby plenty of room to grow.
-And don't worry — you can still easily use yardage for the backing without having to piece it.
+If rectangles are more your style than squares, this longer quilt gives baby plenty of room to grow.
+Plus, you can still easily use yardage for the backing without having to piece it .

 36" x 52"

 If these sizes don't feel quite right to you, don't sweat it!
-Anything larger than 36", whether square or rectangular, also makes a great floor covering for babies on the move — and larger quilts are sure to be used as the child grows and begins sleeping with covers.
+Anything larger than 36" also makes a great floor covering for babies on the move — and larger quilts are sure to be used as the child grows and begins sleeping with covers.